-Laboratory detection and confirmation of diseases of public health significance often occurs at Public Health Ontario laboratory.
+Laboratory detection and confirmation of diseases of public health significance often occur at Public Health Ontario laboratory.
 For some diseases, identification can take place at hospitals or private laboratories.
 In other instances, reference services and specialized testing of clinical specimens take place at other reference laboratories across Canada, including the National Microbiology Laboratory (NML) and these results are reported back to PHO.
-The main source for laboratory test data in the 2022 Infectious Disease Trends in Ontario interactive tool is PHO's Laboratory Information Management System (LIMS).
-The LIMS data used in this tool were extracted on the following dates:

-- Testing data for calculating percent positivity for chlamydia, gonorrhea, influenza, and legionellosis were extracted from LIMS on July 13, 2023. - Resistance data for tuberculosis (TB) were extracted from LIMS on July 20, 2023.
+The main source for laboratory test data in the 2023 Infectious Disease Trends in Ontario interactive tool is PHO's Laboratory Information Management System (LIMS).
+The testing data for calculating percent positivity for chlamydia, gonorrhea, influenza, legionellosis and resistance data for tuberculosis (TB) were extracted from LIMS on July 24, 2024.